The 20 Best Airbnbs in San Diego and the Surrounding Region

 Vibe: Where your friend who is a borderline hermit but justifies his location by claiming to live on something akin to a wilderness retreat lives.
 It’s tranquil as all get out.

-Amenities: 50 acres of avocado grove all to yourself.
-Hiking trails.
-Hot tub.
+Amenities: 50 acres of California avocado grove all to yourself.
+Not to mention hiking trails and a hot tub.

-Other things to know: This is pretty far removed from things.
+Other things to know: This Airbnb is pretty far removed from things.
 As stated, it’s on a 50-acre avocado grove, so you’re not exactly in the heart of town.
-Friendly dogs may roam the property.
+The owner’s friendly dogs sometimes roam the property.

 Actual thing a reviewer said about this house: “Amazing place.
 So peaceful and serene.
 The pictures do not do this place justice.
 It is completely secluded and in the middle of nature.
 The house is fully stocked with everything you can need.
 Soaking in the jacuzzi in the middle of nature while watching the sunset from over the mountain ridge is like nothing else!”